Would you like to know what a good response rate to your satisfaction survey is?

 And this is why there’s no, one universally ‘good’ response rate to a customer feedback survey.
 It’s completely circumstantial.
 Let’s look at a few examples, which hopefully make this clear.

-Imagine you’ve got ten customers, all delighted with your service.
-You send them a survey (following the tips in the second half of this guide), and none of them respond.
+Imagine you’ve got ten customers, all delighted with your service You send them a survey (following the tips in this guide), and none of them respond.
 They’ve got nothing to say, they just want you to keep on doing what you’re doing.

 You could send reminder emails to them – but why bother?
 You just run the risk of annoying them by filling up their inbox, and you don’t learn anything that’s going to move your business forward.